-Lecturer; Chief Knowledge Officer, NASA Godard Space Flight Center
+Lecturer; Chief Knowledge Officer, NASA Goddard Space Flight Center

-Dr. Adoko currently leads and directs programs designed to cultivate and sustain a learning culture that supports mission success at NASA Goddard.
-He has served at NASA for over 21 years in various capacities and roles, including serving as the curriculum lead for the Agency’s systems engineering workforce development program at the NASA Academy of Program/Project and Engineering Leadership (APPEL).
+Dr. Adoko has over 23 years of working experience with NASA, supporting various technical programs and projects including the development and implementation of the NASA Systems Engineering Procedural Requirements (NPR 7123.1) policy and serving as the curriculum lead for the Agency’s systems engineering workforce development program at the NASA Academy of Program/Project and Engineering Leadership (APPEL).

 • Ph.D., The George Washington University